SySS-Research/hashcathelper/README.md

 [BloodHound](https://github.com/BloodHoundAD/BloodHound) database.
 It takes a BloodHound URI, a report in JSON format (with degree of detail equal to three or higher) and the domain name and creates edges between user objects that share the same password.
+Both neo4j `bolt://` as well as Bloodhound CE `http://` API URIs are supported.
 This enables you to create graphs like this, which immediately shows you offenders of password reuse among the administrator team: